sdvdxl/influxdb.com/content/docs/v0.9/guides/clustering.md

 |  3 | "hostname_3:bind-address_3" |  true |

 If you do not see all three raft nodes, your cluster is not healthy.

-`<ADD NOTES ON WHAT TO DO IF YOUR CLUSTER ISNT HEALTHY.
-THINGS TO TRY, ETC>`

 > **Warning:** If you're having a hard time setting up your cluster, try settings the `/var/opt/influxdb/meta/peers.json` file manually to be `["<hostname 1>:<bind-address 1>","<hostname 2>:<bind-address 2>","<hostname 3>:<bind-address 1>"]` and `/var/opt/influxdb/meta/id` to be `1`, `2`, and `3` for each node respectively